rberaldo/tube2cast/README.md

 The script is pretty simple and depends on `python3` and `youtube-dl`.
 I'll be expanding on these notes and adding features as I need them.

+## Troubleshooting

+* "`tube2cast.sh` is using the built-in options for port and filetype.
+  * You are probably giving the YouTube link before the options.
+Instead, run `tube2cast.sh` like this: `tube2cast.sh [options] [link to YouTube video]`.

 ## TODO

 * Implement a way of showing your local IP, for convenience.
 I could `grep` and